Skip to Main Content

 University Avenue and the Case for Palo Alto Dining

 The Michelin Plate is a signal worth reading carefully.
 It sits below the star tier but above general restaurant population, indicating that inspectors consider the food consistently worth a visit.
-In the Bay Area's Vietnamese category, that level of institutional recognition is concentrated: The Slanted Door shaped the mainstream perception of Vietnamese fine dining in San Francisco for two decades, and Crustacean built its reputation on a Franco-Vietnamese register that placed it in an expensive peer set.
+In the Bay Area's Vietnamese category, that level of institutional recognition is concentrated: The Slanted Door shaped the mainstream perception of Vietnamese fine dining in San Francisco for two decades, and Crustacean built its reputation on a Franco-Vietnamese register that placed it in an expensive comparable set.
 Tamarine occupies a different position: Peninsula-based, consistently priced at $$$, and recognized without the media profile that attaches to its San Francisco counterparts.

 What the $$$ Tier Actually Delivers